Pesing railway station

 Pesing Station (PSG) is a railway station in Wijaya Kusuma, Grogol Petamburan, West Jakarta, Indonesia.
 It is the third station on the Duri-Tangerang branch line and KRL Commuterline Brown Line service.
-The station is near to the office of television broadcasting company Indosiar.
+The station is near to the office and studios of the television broadcasting company Indosiar.

 Building and layout

 Initially this station had 2 train lines with line 1 being a straight line in both directions, this station also used to have money orders.
 However, since the Brown Line became a double track, the switchboard was dismantled, then line 1 was made a straight line towards Duri, while line 2 was made a straight track towards Tangerang.

 Services

 The following is a list of train services at the Pesing Station.